Welcome

 Tools for controlling physics at the nanoscale are crucial for the development of new paradigms in optics, electronics and spintronics.
 We develop advanced techniques based on thermal scanning probe lithography (t-SPL) and direct laser writing, for crafting the physical properties of materials via physical, structural or chemical modifications.

-We develop and use thermally assisted magnetic nanopatterning (tam-SPL), in combination with nanolithography, for patterning multidimensional spin-textures in magnetic multilayers, such as domains, domain walls and topological solitons.
+We develop and use thermally assisted magnetic nanopatterning and laser lithography, in combination with nanolithography, for patterning multidimensional spin-textures in magnetic multilayers, such as domains, domain walls and topological solitons.
 Then, we use such spin textures for controlling and study the emission and propagation of spin waves in magnetic thin films.
+We study the three-dimensional propagation of spin waves in multilayers

 We control at the nanoscale the electronic and spin transport properties of thin-films in phase-change materials and complex oxides, and develop new artificial nanomaterials and devices with engineered electronic transport properties, arising from the proximity and coexistence of different structural and electronic phases.